 An official Contest Entry Form must be attached securely to the work.

 Visual arts entries (such as paintings or drawings, etc.) should be no larger than 24 x 36 inches.
-This includes the mat or board.
-On the back of the work, please provide a means for hanging the piece on a wall.
+This includes the matte or board.

 Literature entries (poetry, prose, short story, drama, essay, etc.) can be fiction or non-fiction.
 Non-fiction entries that cite facts must include standard citations.
-Entries, not to exceed 2,000 words, must be written in English and submitted on one side only of 8.5 x 11 inch paper.
-Pages should be numbered, typed or neatly written, with the student's name written on the back of each page.
+Entries, not to exceed 2,000 words, must be typed in English and submitted on one side only of 8.5 x 11 inch paper.
+Pages should be numbered and typed, with the student's name written on the back of each page.

-The ideal entry will exemplify the following qualities in the artwork itself or the accompanying contest entry form:
+The ideal entry will exemplify the following qualities in the artwork itself and the accompanying contest entry form:

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,